 - Know your culture – use a tool to map it out (disclaimer: CLTRe provides such a tool as a service).

-- Ditch awareness programmes, and focus on facilitating good behaviors using what we know from social psychology: norms, peer pressure, social relations.
+- Ditch awareness programs, and focus on facilitating good behaviors using what we know from social psychology: norms, peer pressure, social relations.